What is a BAMF integration course (Integrationskurs)?

 If you have fled from Ukraine, the NEWSTEP project offers an initial orientation course in Germany.
 Here you will also receive support in finding an integration course (Integrationskurs).
 During the course, the initiative provides support with childcare.
 You can find more information here (German, Ukrainian): https://www.bfw.de/angebot/berufsvorbereitungorientierungschnelleinstieg/hamburg/new-step-chancen-fuer-migrant-innen-dmlojazh-mliigvroasnttiiv-u-gamburzi/

 If you have fled from Ukraine, you can take part in the integration courses (Integrationskurs) via a simplified procedure.
 You can apply to take part in the course using the following form (in German): https://www.bamf.de/SharedDocs/Anlagen/DE/Integration/Integrationskurse/Kursteilnehmer/AntraegeAlle/630-007_antrag-zulassung-integrationskurs-ausl_pdf.pdf?__blob=publicationFile&v=25.
+For this, you need to fill out this application and send it to the Hamburg branch of BAMF.
+The address is “Concordiahaus B, Sachsenstraße 12+14, 20097 Hamburg”.

 If you have an electronic residence permit (elektronischer Aufenthaltstitel) and can use it for online verification, you can also submit an application directly online (in German): https://verwaltung.bund.de/leistungsverzeichnis/DE/leistung/99011002007000/herausgeber/LeiKa-574959/region/00